aliaydogdu105/recipe-app_react/README.md

 # Recipe App

 This project was made with Reactjs.
-Styled with "styled-components".
-Used api key and `axios` for getting data from `https://api.edamam.com/search?q=${query}&app_id=${APP_ID}&app_key=${APP_KEY}&mealType=${meal}`.
+Styled with "styled-components" and responsive design for mobile phones.
+Used api key and `axios` for getting data from
+`https://api.edamam.com/search?q=${query}&app_id=${APP_ID}&app_key=${APP_KEY}&mealType=${meal}`.
 For login random background image from `https://picsum.photos/1600/900`